SquireOfSoftware/JSPets/README.md

 I have listed a list of coordinates which roughly map to Google maps and then I will try and map this further to a screen.

 The main problem that I have is reading through the whole array but then somehow skipping the cities which are not on the map, so I will need to figure this out.

-== 23/2/2017 ==

-Evolution scales the HP out based on current/max and de-evolution scales the HP back down.

-Each mob should have escapability, autoability, blockability and conversion resistance.

-Escaping is either perfect escape with no damage or taking damage and not escaping.

-Blocking is either perfect block (give on a particular tick of the game) and lose no health or block which means you just halve the damage.

-For the enemy they too can block but no perfect block, this should be based on the blockability status.

-Remove auto since it is the same as escaping.

-The future feature is conversion to convert enemies to your side.

-Extending out the evolutions to last beyond a battle.

 == 20/2/2017 ==